formlio/forml/docs/interactive.rst

     oriented methodologies.
 The interactive mode is designed primarily for exploration rather than implementation of the eventual solution.

-ForML can also be used interactively.
-For now, the best resource covering this topic is the :doc:`tutorial`.

-often in combination with virtual registry...
+This chapter describes the individual tools allowing to use ForML interactively.
+Please refer to the :doc:`tutorials <tutorials/index>` for actual examples demonstrating this principle in action.

 Project Handle
 --------------